 So I rang Teresa.
 My nephews call her Grandma Teresa, because she took care of them when they were little.
 She still comes by and checks on things, and she was due to be there.
 Before I can explain about the Jeep, though, Teresa asks about the baby.
 I tell her about Birdie and Mica, and my daughter’s partner working so hard.
 Then, although that was enough, really, I went on about my daughter’s insisting on planting, and how, the next day, the seedlings perked up under a light gray-blue rain that misted down on us day.
 Way too much detail, but Teresa was listening so hard, it was as if she pulled it out of me.

 I told her about Mica loose in the yard with a very, very sharp cultivator. (“Where’d you get that, Sugar Pie?”
 “No, mine!”)
 Temporarily careful.
 And how when her mama pronounced her “no longer able to be a good listener,” she was sent indoors to Granddad and Aunt Zoë, who were watching Birdie and happy to find her some animation to hold her over until dinner.

-Once they were transplanted to New Jersey, and lived in apartments, Teresa said laughing, her family had even gone to a park to plant a little tree when one great-grand was born.
+Once Teresa’s family were transplanted to New Jersey, and lived in tiny apartments, Teresa said laughing, they had even gone to a public city park to plant a little tree when one great-grand was born.
 Laura’s planting would have pleased Teresa’s grandmother, her great-grandmother, and all her ancestors.
 She pronounced “ancestors” with the long rhythm of translated English that reminded me of Mica’s careful enunciation of “her whole fam-i-ly,” arms open, mouth smiling widely.
 Mica’s ancestors would also be pleased.